 If the problem persists after referring to the above solutions, then you may need to contact Apple's support to resolve this issue!

 It is widely known that Apple encrypts all the tracks in Apple Music with protection, so even the subscriber can only enjoy Apple Music on some selected devices.
 And worse yet, all the access to downloaded Apple Music will be lost if you unsubscribe the service or the subscription ends.
 Luckily, things changed thanks to the coming out of a magic Apple Music Converter, called NoteBurner iTunes Audio Converter.
-It's an all-in-one smart Apple Music downloader and converter, which is specially designed for Apple users to convert Apple Music songs to plain formats, like MP3, AAC, WAV or FLAC format.
+It's an all-in-one smart Apple Music downloader and converter, which is specially designed for Apple users to convert Apple Music songs to plain formats, like MP3, AAC, WAV, AIFF, or FLAC format.
 With the help of this smart tool, you can easily get Apple Music songs in a common format like MP3 and save them on your devices forever.

 Step 1 Download NoteBurner iTunes Audio Converter

-Step 2 Click the button "+" to add music, it will pop up a window, which will show you all of songs you have downloaded from iTunes.
+Step 2 Click the button "+" to add music, it will pop up a window, which will show you all of the songs you have downloaded from iTunes.
 You can choose any song you want to convert.

 Step 4After completing the above steps, the final one is clicking the button "Convert".
 Just a few seconds, it will succeed.